pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 20 (The Infiltration Of Amonkhet Part 1).md

 "So how do we kill Tesseret?" asks Gnog.
 "Even if he dies, he'll probably rise and even if we drop him again, he risks rising again."
 Fee-Ree posits that killing him within Naktamun is the best chance; the closer to temples - in theory! - the better.

 Religions of Amonkhet are very dependent upon the culture of a given nature, but Naktamun's religion is an exception and seems to borrow a lot from the cities that existed before it.
 They have old stories of 8 animistic old gods - animalistic trait gods, things they could see in nature - this fitted in somewhat with races on the planet; snake-headed, jackal-headed and more.
-They're just races, not necessarily evil, whatever analogues we might draw between them and similar-looking races on Torril.
+They're just races, not necessarily evil, whatever analogues we might draw between them and similar-looking races on Toril.
 There are also rare bird people, who can fly, nomadic and thought to be almost extinct.
 There are two races that live almost nomadically; Scorpion People in the desert and Crocodile People by the river.

 Worshipped in the city are five gods: